- It is common to find people being subtly dismissed by salespeople, waiters or others in the service industry for having poor etiquette or manners.

 - At a service counter, you are expected to greet the service provider with a brief ‘bonjour’ (‘hello’), even if you are in a rush.

-- It is rude to sit with one’s legs spread apart.
+- It is rude to sit with one’s legs spread apart unless in a relaxed context.
 Rather, sit straight with your legs crossed at the knee or knees together.

 - Feet should not be placed on tables or chairs.

 - If someone is invited to a restaurant or a business function, it is acceptable to arrive at the specific time.
 However, when invited for a meal at someone’s house, one is expected not to arrive à l’heure (on time).
 It is best to arrive about 15 to 20 minutes after the set time.

 - French people tend not to visit unannounced or uninvited.
 To do so is considered rude.

 - When invited to a dinner, it is common for guests to ask their hosts if they are required to bring something on the day.
 Guests may also bring a bottle of wine or dessert.

 - Some French are quite reserved about inviting new people into their homes.
 An invitation is considered an honour.

 - Guests are usually expected to dress well.

 - It is seen as rude if you do not greet everyone when arriving and leaving, regardless of how many people are present.